Get the world's most accurate aurora alert app. Designed by an aurora-hunter for aurora-hunters.

 Tells you when solar wind streams that gave us good auroras are going to rotate around again, with indications of how strong it was last time.

 This is a Web App, not a native app.
 That means it works on any device with a web browser.
-It is using the very latest HTML 5 technology for push notifications, which is currently only supported fully by the Chrome Browser on Android and partially on Chrome & Firefox for Windows.
+It is using the very latest HTML 5 technology for push notifications.
 It works fine on iOS in Safari but you will not get the push alerts.
 Adding it to your home screen packages it up as an app, so it will work just like any other app on your device, except it will not take up any space.